Nuclear Matter Phase Structure Group

 Theoretical research on the phase structure of nuclear matter.

-Participate in large international collaborations of heavy-ion collision experiments, such as the STAR experiment at the RHIC collider at Brookhaven National Laboratory in the United States, and the CBM experiment at the FAIR facility at GSI in Germany.
+Participate in large international collaborations of heavy-ion collision experiments, such as the STAR experiment at the RHIC collider at the Brookhaven National Laboratory in the United States, and the CBM experiment at the FAIR facility at GSI in Germany.

 Achievements